theodore-norvell/cogent/README.md

 * The diagram is an OR state, the root state.
 * `Controller` is an AND state and is the only child of the root state
 * `Controller`'s three regions are each OR states and are children of the AND state.
-* All others are simple states which are children of the OR states representing the regions.
+* All others are BASIC states which are children of the OR states representing the regions.

 In the previous diagram, W, W2, W3, and the whole diagram are OR states.
 The single region inside of W, for example, is not considered to be a state.

 It might be logical to consider W, W2, and W3 to be AND states, each with one child (its region), which is an OR state.
 That way all OR states would correspond to a region -- if we consider the whole diagram to be a region.
 But this is not the way Cogent sees it.
-(This might change if we every support internal actions.)
+(This might change if we ever support internal actions.)

 #### Initial pseudostates